SpinStabilized/taranis/README.md

 [![DBot Screenshot][product-screenshot]](https://github.com/SpinStabilized/dbot)
 -->

-A bit of software to convert a simple MIDI file into a PWM audio wav file for use with a musical tesla coil.
+A bit of software to convert a simple MIDI file into a square-wave audio wav file for use with a musical tesla coil.
 Just getting started.

 ### Built With